TITLE 8 SOCIAL SERVICES

 (a) a person born in the United States;

-(b) a person born in Puerto Rico, Guam, U.S. Virgin Islands or Northern Mariana Islands who has not renounced or otherwise lost his or her citizenship;
+(b) a person born in Puerto Rico, Guam, U.S. Virgin Islands or Northern Mariana Islands who has not renounced or otherwise lost their citizenship;

 (c) a person born outside the U.S. to at least one U.S. citizen parent; or